step-security/git-tag-action/README.md

 2. [Manual] Push: `git push --tags` or Merge the Pull Request
 3. [CI] Publish to npm and Push a tag to GitHub

-This Release flow is defined in [.github/workflows/publish.yml](./.github/workflows/publish.yml)
+This Release flow can be defined in `.github/workflows/publish.yml`

 ```yaml
 name: publish